gregberns/MvvmCross-Plugin-JavascriptBridge/ReadMe.md

 NOTE:
 * This is a work in progress...
 Any help would be appreciated, especially workflows not accounted for here.
+* The WPF code is in the best shape.
+* The Android and WindowsPhone code needs work.
-* Help providing support for iOS would be much appreciated.
+* Any help to provide support for iOS would be much appreciated.

 ## Code Example